jlfaucher/executor/sandbox/jlf/delivery/readme.txt

 This is an abstraction of routine, method, message, coactivity, closure.

 When used as a doer, a string is a message.
-This abstraction is useful with the ~reduce method.
+This abstraction is useful with the higher-order methods.
 Ex :
 say "length"~("John") -- 4 ("John"~"length")
+say "length of each word"~mapW("length") -- A string "6 2 4 4"
+say "length of each word"~eachW("length") -- An array [6,2,4,4]

-Each doer has its own "do" method, and knows what to do with the arguments. routine : forward message "call" method : use strict arg object, ... ; forward to (object) message "run" array (self, "a", arg(2,"a")) message : use strict arg object, ... ; forward to (object) message ("sendWith") array (self, arg(2,"a")) coactivity : forward message ("resume") closure : user-defined source literal block : forward to (self~doer)
+Each doer has its own "do" method, and knows what to do with the arguments. routine : forward message "call" method : use strict arg object, ... ; forward to (object) message "run" array (self, "a", arg(2,"a")) message : use strict arg object, ... ; forward to (object) message ("sendWith") array (self, arg(2,"a")) coactivity : forward message ("resume") closure : user-defined method block : forward to (self~doer)

 A DoerFactory is an object who knows how to create a doer.